Fozzy: Sin and Bones (2012–2013)

 On January 18, 2010, it was announced that Fozzy had signed with Century Media Records, and planned to release a new album later in the year.
 Jericho hinted the new album on his Twitter page, saying, 'New @FOZZYROCK album in August?!'.
-Jericho recently made a full-time return to the WWE on January 4, but despite this, Fozzy was announced to be a part of the Download Festival in the UK, in the summer.
+Jericho then made a full-time return to the WWE on January 4, but despite this, Fozzy was announced to be a part of the Download Festival in the UK, in the summer.
 On July 17, Fozzy released the first single from their fifth studio album, Sin and Bones, titled "Sandpaper".
 The song features guest vocals by M. Shadows from Avenged Sevenfold and was also the Hell in a Cell theme song.
 Sin and Bones was released on August 14.
+The album became the band’s first to reach the Billboard 200 peaking at number 143, it also reached number 1 on the Heatseekers Chart. following the albums release Ultimate Guitar declared Fozzy as "one of the best metal bands out there right now," Metal Hammer UK said, "Sin and Bones is impressive, diverse and mature... this is a masterclass that should take Fozzy on to bigger things".
 Shortly after the album's release, Chris Jericho once again left the WWE with his final appearance being on SmackDown, on August 20, so that he could go on tour with the band.
 Fozzy played on the 2012 Uproar Festival tour, headlining the Jägermeister stage.
 After the Uproar Festival, Fozzy scheduled an international tour with stops in Europe and Australia.
 Fozzy made their return to the U.S. in 2013 touring as an opener for Saxon on the "Sacrifice and Sin" tour.
 One tour date (September 21, Joilet, Illinois) was rescheduled and became a Fozzy solo date on October 16.